Can You Use Regular Potting Soil for Succulents and Cacti?

 This potting mix is called an open medium because it allows for good air circulation around roots, preventing rot.

-Likewise, a regular potting mix does not offer enough soil drainage.
+Likewise, regular potting soil does not offer enough soil drainage.

-Succulents need different soil than what’s typically used in pots.
+Succulents need a soil different from what’s typically used in pots.

-A soilless mixture of ingredients mixed with pot holes allows excess water to drain from the soil and help maintain a proper succulent’s moisture level without causing any root damage.
+A soilless mixture of ingredients mixed with pot holes allows excess water to drain from the soil and helps maintain a proper succulent’s moisture level without causing any root damage.

 So, can you use regular potting soil for succulents and cacti?
-You can use it, but for the sake of your succulents and cacti, use a better option.
+You can use it, but use a better option for the sake of your succulents and cacti.